sdht0/selfwatcher/README.md

 - The scripts just collect daily data for now.
 Processing the raw inputs and visualizing them will come later.
 - The scripts are specific to my setup and will likely need some updates on other systems.
+- I also use a [Firefox extension](https://github.com/sdht0/append-hostname-to-title) to track hostnames of websites open in Firefox.